singh1251/Instagram-Clone/README.md

 # Instagram-Clone

-Instagram-Clone is a full-featured web application that replicates the core functionality of the popular social media platform, Instagram.
+Instagram-Clone is a fully-featured web application that replicates the core functionality of the popular social media platform, Instagram.
 This project allows users to experience a comprehensive set of social media features, including user authentication, profile customization, post creation, and real-time interactions.

 ## Live Demo